Evelyne Viens: Early life

 Viens began playing soccer at age five with AS Mistral Laurentien.
 At age 14, she received an invitation to join the Quebec provincial team, but declined the opportunity.
 She joined CS Haute-Saint-Charles, when she was 14.

 College career

 Viens played for the USF Bulls women's soccer team from 2016 to 2019, where she became the team's all-time top scorer with 73 goals and was named to the NCAA All-American team three times.
 She also holds the school record for the most single season goals and has the most career goals in American Athletic Conference history.

-She scored her first collegiate goal on 25 August 2016 against Kentucky.
+She scored her first collegiate goal on August 25, 2016, against Kentucky.

 Club career

-Early career

 In 2018 and 2019, she played for Dynamo de Quebec in the Première Ligue de soccer du Québec.